scottdurow/power-platform-pro-dev-workshop/Labs/Lab 5 - Source Code Control.md

      </ItemGroup>
    ```

-1. Now we can delete the Plugin assembly at `solution\ScottishSummitDeveloperWorkshop\src\PluginAssemblies\ContosoRealEstateBusinessLogic-...guid...\ContosoRealEstateBusinessLogic.dll`
+1. Now we can delete the Plugin assembly at `solution\PowerPlatformProDeveloperWorkshop\src\PluginAssemblies\ContosoRealEstateBusinessLogic-...guid...\ContosoRealEstateBusinessLogic.dll`

      > [!NOTE]
      > The GUID will be difference in each deployment.

 1. The pcf build will automatically be mapped to the solution, however the web resource and plugin need specific configuration using a solution map file.
-Create a file named `solution-mapping.xml` under the folder `solution\ScottishSummitDeveloperWorkshop`.
+Create a file named `solution-mapping.xml` under the folder `solution\PowerPlatformProDeveloperWorkshop`.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>